-We’ve put together some top tips on how to write an appeal letter to the University.
+We’ve put together some top tips on how to complete an appeals form below.

-The ideal outcome of your appeal letter is for your appeal to be upheld and the remedy you want granted without the need for anyone to attend a hearing of any sort.
-Having your appeal upheld purely based on your letter and supporting evidence is a satisfying outcome, but this can only be achieved by covering all the angles.
-A good appeal letter will essentially present a full hearing on paper.
+The ideal outcome of your appeal form submission is for your appeal to be upheld and the remedy you want granted without the need for anyone to attend a hearing of any sort.
+Having your appeal upheld purely based on your form and supporting evidence is a satisfying outcome, but this can only be achieved by covering all the angles.
+A good appeal form will essentially present a full hearing on paper.
 You must try to answer any possible question that a Committee could pose.
 If you leave questions unanswered, then a full hearing may have to take place.

-So when you’re writing an appeal letter, always try to put yourself into the mindset of the people who will be reading it (i.e. the Appeals Committee).
+So when you’re completing the form, always try to put yourself into the mindset of the people who will be reading it (i.e. the Appeals Committee).
 Try to imagine what questions they would have if they had you in front of them (see below for examples).
 Try to imagine what further information they might want to know to arrive at their decision.

 Knowing Your Grounds